santilopezpavon/custom-api/readme.md

 	}
 }
 ```

 # TODO:
 * Multiple Field ER for load a View Inside a Node
   - View ID
   - Display ID
   - Visualizatión (display)
+* Control the blocks visisbles when print the block display